jamescoffey1/Triplemails/replit.md

   - Message body
   - Attachments list
 - **Professional UI** with emoji buttons and intuitive navigation
-- **PostgreSQL storage** for persistent email management across both services
+- **PostgreSQL storage** for persistent email management with automatic service tracking

 ## Deployment
 This bot runs as a worker process (no web frontend).
 It connects to Telegram's servers and listens for user commands.